matrixswarm/phoenix/README.md

 ```bash
   matrixd boot --universe phoenix
 ```
 Matrix auto-resolves the directive + key, decrypts in memory, and spawns the agents slice by slice.

 ---
+## Railgun Install (MatrixOS Installer)

+Phoenix Cockpit now includes a one-click remote installer for MatrixOS.

+This feature lets you deploy MatrixOS onto any remote Linux server without SSH terminals, Putty, or manual setup.

+You’ll find it in the top chrome:

+⚡ Railgun ▾
+   → Install MatrixOS…
+   → Check Remote Host…
+   → Reinstall / Overwrite…

+### Railgun → Install MatrixOS

+This dialog lets you push a full MatrixOS installation to any SSH-reachable server.

+1. Choose a Source

+You can install MatrixOS in three ways:

+• Use Local MatrixOS Folder
+– Select your local matrixos/ project directory.
+– Phoenix bundles only the required install manifest (agents/, core/, scripts/, requirements.txt).

+• Download From GitHub (Stable Release)
+– Phoenix fetches the latest published MatrixOS release ZIP.

+• Download From GitHub (Dev Branch)
+– Pulls directly from matrixos:main.

+• Custom GitHub Branch
+– Enter any branch name.

+No Python or Git required on your local machine.

+### 2. Select SSH Target

+Railgun uses your vault-stored SSH identities — Under "Connection Manager", which you define first no passwords, no keys on disk, no manual SSH.

+Select any saved connection:

+myserver-1 (192.168.1.20)
+myserver-1 (192.168.1.21)
+myserver-1 (192.168.1.22)

+Vault controls everything:

+host

+username

+port

+private key

+identity label

+This is the same identity system Phoenix uses for deploying directives, now used for OS installs.

+### 3. Choose Install Path

+Default:

+/matrix

+Phoenix will create:

+/matrix/
+    agents/
+    core/
+    scripts/
+    boot_directives/
+    boot_directives/keys/
+    requirements.txt
+    venv/

+Check the box to overwrite an existing installation:

+☑ Overwrite existing installation

+### 4. Fire Railgun

+Click:

+⚡ Install MatrixOS

+Phoenix will:

+Bundle or download MatrixOS

+Upload to remote server

+Upload installer script

+Create the install directory

+Extract the manifest

+Create a Python venv

+Install requirements

+Initialize boot_directives/

+Install clean /matrix tree

+Stream logs in real time

+You can watch everything live in the black console pane.

+No Putty.
+No SSH shell.
+No copying files.
+No typing commands.
+Just fire.

+### Railgun → Check Remote Host

+This tool performs a full pre-flight check before install:

+SSH reachability

+OS type (Rocky/Alma/CentOS/Ubuntu/Debian)

+Python3 presence

+pip / venv availability

+/matrix existence

+disk space

+system time sanity

+existing MatrixOS detection

+This helps you diagnose remote hosts before installation.

+### Railgun → Reinstall / Overwrite

+Runs the same installer but forcibly:

+wipes the install directory

+reinstalls all MatrixOS files

+rebuilds Python venv

+Useful when:

+upgrading MatrixOS

+switching branches

+resetting a corrupted system

+deploying to a new clean base

+### Security Behavior

+All SSH keys retrieved from the vault (never written to disk).

+Installer bundle streamed over encrypted SSH.

+No remote secrets left behind.

+No credentials stored on server.

+Swarm keys remain local unless directive deploy is performed.

+### Why This Matters

+Railgun Install transforms MatrixSwarm deployments into true infrastructure:

+Install MatrixOS on a brand-new VPS in 30 seconds

+Reinstall a machine without ever opening an SSH window

+Maintain fleets of servers using Phoenix

+Eliminate all manual instructions (“run pip, install python, unzip zip, configure venv…”)

+Zero human error

+MatrixOS becomes plug-and-fire.
 ---

 ### ⚠️ Minimum Requirements for Phoenix Connectivity